elioverbey/elioverbey/_posts/2025-1-10-nintendo-switch-games.md

 layout: post
 ---

-*As a parent of three kids, I spent a lot of time researching the best Nintendo games to make this Christmas extra special.
-I ended up buying Super Mario Party Jamboree, but research below on the top games.*
+As a parent of three kids, I spent a lot of time researching the best Nintendo games to make this Christmas extra special.
+I ended up buying Super Mario Party Jamboree, but research below on the top games.

-*I’d be remiss not to mention that the links to Amazon are affiliate links.
+The links to Amazon are affiliate links.
 This means I may earn a small commission if you make a purchase through them, at no extra cost to you.
 But who doesn't want to support a dad!*

 ![image](../assets/images/nintendo/christmas.jpg)